Updated 10/23/2023 Electronic portfolios have been getting a lot of attention lately as they become...

-If there were a competition for hot buzzword of the year, MOOC would certainly be in the running for top honors.
-MOOC stands for Massive Open Online Course and both the term and the idea has proliferated wildly throughout higher ed recently.
+If there were a competition for the hot buzzword of the year, MOOC would certainly be in the running for top honors.
+MOOC stands for Massive Open Online Course and both the term and the idea have proliferated wildly throughout higher ed recently.
 But what’s behind all the buzz and what permanent role, if any, will MOOCs play in the ever-evolving learning landscape?

 Fundamentally, a MOOC is an online course that’s offered for free to anyone with an Internet connection.
 Typically, a fee is charged only if a participant seeks to receive college credit for the course through an institution, but credit-based study is not a requirement.
 The goal behind these types of courses is to expand a college’s or university’s reach from a finite number of tuition-paying students who are geographically close, to a nearly infinite number of distance learners scattered across the globe.

 Benefits for Students

 Offers direct access to learning.
 In our information-saturated world, MOOCs allow participants to anchor their learning process around a structure, however loose it may be.
 Learners can access courses from virtually anywhere and tap into the vast sea of information to augment their work, help other participants, share ideas, facilitate discussion, and expand their communities.

 Promotes active engagement.
 MOOCs work best when everyone participates in the learning process.
 All student work is shared for the benefit of everyone.
 Rather than competitors, MOOC participants are collaborators who benefit from finding and mining pockets of information together, sharing insights and personal experiences, and creating an environment where learning is social and dynamic.

 Links people and creates durable networks.
 The open collaboration that happens during the course is designed to last well beyond it.
 Participants and facilitators alike develop networks based on shared interests and can leverage those associations throughout their careers.